nicola-masarone/lpc1769-projects/lpc1769_step_motor_simple/README.md

   <img src="pic/step_times.c.png" width=600/>
 </p>

-The values have been obtained separately with a spreadsheet, through a procedure that we will pass on to deal with later.
+The values were obtained separately with a spreadsheet, through a procedure that we will explore later.
 We note however that the length of the vector has been defined equal to the constant *ACC_LEN* (400).
-This means that the acceleration from minimum to maximum speed (and vice versa) is completed in 400 steps (two motor revolutions in *WAVE* or *FULL-STEP* mode or one revolution in *HALF-STEP* mode).
+This means that the acceleration from minimum to maximum speed (and vice-versa) is completed in 400 steps (two motor revolutions in *WAVE* or *FULL-STEP* mode or one revolution in *HALF-STEP* mode).

 To modify the acceleration-deceleration profile, it is necessary to recalculate the values of the *acc_times[]* array and then recompile the *firmware* project code by rewriting it in the flash memory of the microcontroller.